• Tel: +44(0)1479 821248

 Day 2: Sunday

-After our first moth-trap session we start locally, amid superb Highland scenery where we can find Red Grouse, Black Grouse, Black-throated Diver, Short-eared Owl, Ring Ouzel and Golden Eagle amongst others.
+After our first moth-trap session we start locally, amid superb Highland scenery where we can find Red and Black Grouse, Black-throated Diver, Short-eared Owl, Ring Ouzel and Golden Eagle amongst others.
 At our frequent stops we will be looking at everything we can find, which should also include stunning flowers such as Field Gentian, Bog Asphodel and many varieties of Heather.
-Butterflies could include Large Heath, Dark Green Fritillary and Northern Brown Argus, with several dragonfly species also on the wing.
+Butterflies could include Large Heath, Dark Green Fritillary, Scotch and Northern Brown Argus, with several dragonfly species also on the wing.
 A great introduction to the massive diversity of Highland wildlife!

 Day 3: Monday